Skip to Main Content

 Cluster Description

-HIGH SUCCESS is a cluster that focuses on issues that stand at the top of societal agendas and particularly concerns of teens.
-These include, Education, Environment, Economy, and Climate Change, https://ed.stanford.edu/news/what-do-teens-care-about-stanford-education-researchers-uncover-top-concerns-voiced-letters, which as will be shown in this cluster are related to science and engineering concepts focused on Hydrogen, Sustainability, Carbon Capture, and the Energy transition.
+HIGH SUCCESS is a cluster that focuses on issues standing at the top of societal agendas and being especially relevant to teens: Education, Environment, Economy, and Climate Change, https://ed.stanford.edu/news/what-do-teens-care-about-stanford-education-

-The HIGH SUCCESS cluster’s instruction will first focus on sustainabilityand sustainizability®.
+The HIGH SUCCESS cluster’s instruction first educates students on sustainability and the concept of sustainizability®, a synthesis framing not only how systems are assessed for sustainability but how unsustainable systems may be made sustainable through allowable interventions (https://trademarks.justia.com/885/21/sustainizability-88521471.html).
 Since 1987, when the United Nations’ report “Our Common Future” characterized development as sustainable if it meets the needs of the present without compromising the ability of future generations to meet their own needs, there has been a dramatic increase in sustainability research aiming to define and assess whether a system is sustainable.
-More recently, sustainizability® has been put forward as a concept aiming to assess whether an unsustainable system can be made sustainable using allowable actions, https://trademarks.justia.com/885/21/sustainizability-88521471.html.
+Building from this report, the HIGH SUCCESS cluster ties historical perspectives to modern analysis and concrete engineering practice.

-The second focal point of HIGH SUCCESS will be related to Carbon Capture efforts being pursued worldwide, to address the global climate change concerns whose origins date back even before 1896, when Arrhenius in his publication “On the Influence of Carbonic Acid in the Air upon the Temperature of the Ground” in the Philosophical Magazine and Journal of Science, stated: “The selective absorption of the atmosphere is … in a high degree by aqueous vapour and carbonic acid, which are present in the air in small quantities”.
-The Science and Engineering behind all these efforts will be discussed in detail, including the detailed description of engineering solutions on how to capture carbon dioxide either directly from air or from point sources, how to sequester it, or alternatively how to redirect its carbon content into other chemical forms that are economically beneficial and eliminate carbon dioxide atmospheric emissions.
-The students will engage in software use that will enable simulations and technoeconomic analysis of these Carbon Capture systems.
+The second focal point of HIGH SUCCESS is Carbon Capture (CC).
+Climate science has long noted atmospheric forcing from carbonic acid.
+A foundational historical reference is Arrhenius’ 1896 publication “On the Influence of Carbonic Acid in the Air upon the Temperature of the Ground” in the Philosophical Magazine and Journal of Science, which stated: “The selective absorption of the atmosphere is … in a high degree by aqueous vapor and carbonic acid, which are present in the air in small quantities.”
+The Science and Engineering behind all these efforts will be discussed in detail, including possible CC mechanisms (adsorption, absorption, mineralization), engineering solutions on how to capture carbon dioxide either directly from the air or from point sources, how to sequester it, or alternatively how to redirect its carbon content into other chemical forms that are economically beneficial and eliminate carbon dioxide atmospheric emissions.
+Students will use software to enable simulations and technoeconomic analysis of CC systems, and to evaluate their efficiency and develop CC cost vs amount curves.

 Course Content